 As noted above, the optimal strategy will depend on how much value you assign to American Airlines AAdvantage® miles and the current APY on the Bask Interest Savings Account.
 Both are subject to change, so it’s a great move to set up both types of Bask Bank Savings Accounts to give yourself maximum flexibility.

 American Airlines recently made some big changes to how AAdvantage® members earn elite status.
-Many feared that the next big announcement by the AAdvantage® program would include an increase in the number of miles you need for award travel.
-Fortunately, it looks like award prices will stay the same for now—but it’s always possible that AAdvantage® miles will become less valuable for the type of travel you want to book in the future.
+Many feared that the AAdvantage® program would also include an increase in the number of miles you need for award travel in those changes.
+Fortunately, it looks like award prices will stay the same for now — but it’s always possible that AAdvantage® miles will become less valuable for the type of travel you want to book in the future.

 Bask Bank’s two savings account options put you in a perfect position to adjust your personal earning strategy.
 Whether it’s a change in the cash interest APY, a change to the AAdvantage® program, or a change in your travel plans, you can easily shift from earning miles to cash or vice versa.